chipsalliance/chisel/docs/src/explanations/dpi.md

 ```

 ## Clocked vs unclocked function call
+"clocked" function call is evaluated at associated clock's posedge.
+Chisel API implicitly uses Module's clock so it's necessary to use `withClocked(clock) {..}` for custom clock.
+If the called function has a result, the result will be provided in the next clock like a register.

 ## Open Array

-Chisel Vector is always lowered into an open array.
+Chisel Vector is always lowered into a SV open array.
+The memory layout is
+simulator-dependent so it's recommended to use `svSize` and
+`svGetBitArrElemVecVal` to access array elements.

 ```c++
 extern "C" void sum(const svOpenArrayHandle array, int* result) {